AhmadYasser18/Tutorials-and-Quick-Projects/Machine Learning/How Transfomer LLMs work/Readme.md

 Self-Attention allows the model to attend to previous tokens and incorporate the context in its understanding of the token it's currently looking at.
 Seld-Attention does two main things:
 - relevance scoring: assigns a score to how relevant each of the input tokens are to the token being processed.
 - Combining information: after it assigns scores, it combines relevant information into the representation.

+# Self-Attention
+<a id="selfattention"></a>

+Self-Attention happens in the attention head.
+Self-Attention is conducted using three matrices:
+1. Query Projection Matrix used to calculate the Query Matrix
+2. Key Projection Matrix used to calculate the Key Matrix
+3. Value Projection Matrix used to calculate the Value Matrix